finalduty/csp-report-collector/README.md

-# csp-endpoint
+# csp-report-collector
-Content Security Policy Reporting Endpoint
+Content Security Policy Report Collector

+Python Flask App to receive CSP reports from browsers and store them in MongoDB.